Sunday, August 31, 2025

 “For My people are foolish, they have not known Me.
 They are silly children, and they have no understanding.
 They are wise to do evil, but to do good they have no knowledge.”
 Jeremiah 4:22

 True religion is about a personal relationship with God.
-The Lord lamented, “An ox knows its owner, And a donkey its master’s manger, but Israel does not know, My people do not understand.”
-[27]
+In Isaiah 1:3, the Lord lamented, “An ox knows its owner, And a donkey its master’s manger, but Israel does not know, My people do not understand.”

 “I beheld the earth, and indeed it was without form, and void; and the heavens, they had no light.
 I beheld the mountains, and indeed they trembled, and all the hills moved back and forth.
 I beheld, and indeed there was no man, and all the birds of the heavens had fled.
 I beheld, and indeed the fruitful land was a wilderness, and all its cities were broken down at the presence of the Lord, by His fierce anger.”
 Jeremiah 4:23-26

-Jeremiah sees the earth and heavens as they were in the beginning.
-“The earth was formless and void, and darkness was over the surface of the deep...”
-He sees an apocalyptic scene where people are gone, birds have disappeared, there is no fruit, and cities are gone.
-A worse scene this awaits those who reject Christ when they meet Him as their judge at the great white throne judgment.
-“Then I saw a great white throne and Him who sat upon it, from whose presence earth and heaven fled away, and no place was found for them.”
-[30]
+Jeremiah sees the earth and heavens as they were in Genesis 1:2, “The earth was formless and void, and darkness was over the surface of the deep...”
+He sees an apocalyptic scene where people, birds, crops, and cities are gone.
+A worse scene than this awaits those who reject Christ.
+Revelation 20:11 says, “Then I saw a great white throne and Him who sat upon it, from whose presence earth and heaven fled away, and no place was found for them.”

 “For thus says the Lord: the whole land shall be desolate; yet I will not make a full end.
 For this shall the earth mourn, and the heavens above be black, because I have spoken.
 I have purposed, and will not relent, nor will I turn back from it.
 The whole city shall flee from the noise of the horsemen and bowmen.
 They shall go into thickets and climb up on the rocks.
 Every city shall be forsaken, and not a man shall dwell in it.”
 Jeremiah 4:27-29

-Jesus warned of a like judgment in the last days before He returns, “I looked when He broke the sixth seal, and there was a great earthquake; and the sun became black as sackcloth made of hair, and the whole moon became like blood.”
+In Revelation 6:12, 15, Jesus gave John a vision of the last days before He returns, “I looked when He broke the sixth seal, and there was a great earthquake; and the sun became black as sackcloth made of hair, and the whole moon became like blood.”
 “Then the kings of the earth and the great men and the commanders and the rich and the strong and every slave and free man hid themselves in the caves and among the rocks of the mountains.”
-[32]

 “And when you are plundered, What will you do?
 Though you clothe yourself with crimson, though you adorn yourself with ornaments of gold, though you enlarge your eyes with paint, in vain you will make yourself fair; your lovers will despise you; they will seek your life.”
 Jeremiah 4:30

+In 2 Kings 9:30, “When Jehu came to Jezreel, Jezebel heard of it, and she painted her eyes and adorned her head and looked out the window.”
 Outward beauty cannot thwart divine judgment.
-“When Jehu came to Jezreel, Jezebel heard of it, and she painted her eyes and adorned her head and looked out the window.”
-[33]
+Jehu had her killed.

 “For I have heard a voice as of a woman in labor, the anguish as of her who brings forth her first child, the voice of the daughter of Zion bewailing herself; she spreads her hands, saying, ‘Woe is me now, for my soul is weary because of murderers!’
 Jeremiah 4:31